DDuongQuangMinh/Ethical_hacking-Assignment/backup.md

 - Directory Modification: Using LDAP to add, delete, or modify AD objects.

 #### 2.2.3.3 NTLM (NT LAN Manager).
+NTML is one of the old protocols applied before Kerboros.
+While the modern Active Directory environment is still priority Kerberos rather than NTML, they still use NTML to help old systems do not support Kerberos compatible with the environment.

+NTLM Characteristics:
+- Uses a challenge-response mechanism for authentication.
+- Does not provide mutual authentication, making it vulnerable to relay attacks.
+- Still used in workgroup environments, local logons, and when Kerberos is unavailable.

 ##  2.3 What is HoneyPot?

 Honeypots are fake services designed to be decoys to attract, surveil and identify potential threat actors.
 These decoys are deliberately vulnerable and exposed by design.
 (Crowdstrike)

 ##  2.4 Reconnaissance
+Reconnaissance is the first step of cyberattack where threat actors try to gather information of target's system without direct interaction.
+In defensive site, blue team will try to reduce exposure of sensitive data in documents or code by minimizing publicly available data and deploying early detection mechanisms such as Honeypots, Wazuh.

+Honeypot function as a decoy in network to distract potential attacker from essential data and machine in Directory domain.
+Combining Wazuh with Honeypot to analyze, correlate, and respond to these early signals.
+When Honeypot is being triggered, Wazuh will automate IP blocking and send real-time alerts to defenders of unauthorized access attempts

+This combination of deception and correlation allows defenders to detect reconnaissance activities early, manage external exposure, and engage proactively before attackers escalate their operations.

 ##  2.5 Scanning and Enumeration
+Scanning is the next step of cyberattack.
+In this phase, attackers try to identify open ports, live hosts, and services of target's system by probing the network environment.

+In this phase, blue team implements network segmentation, firewalls, Access Control Lists (ACLs), and protocol such as **Zero Trust** principle to limit lateral movement.
+The goal of these actions is to trap and monitor scanning tools such as Nmap or Masscan.

+Additionally, the combination between Wazuh and Honeypot enables security teams to detect known scanning behaviors, such as SYN floods or banner grabbing.
+When attackers attempt to scan the environments, Wazuh can automatically response to the unauthorized IP address, blocking the source IP and notify administrators.

+In short, thanks to Honeypot and Wazuh, Blue Teams can detect, trace, and disrupt scanning attempts early—preventing attackers from building a useful map of the network.

 ##  2.6 Gaining access
 ##  2.7 Maintaining access
 ##  2.8 Cover Track